 If you're recently feeling like your hair won't DO anything, it could be due to a range of issues.
 Everything from shower water to new styling products can throw your hair routine off.
-There's one aspect of hair health that's not as frequently discussed, however: hair protein.
+There's one aspect of hair health that's not as frequently discussed, however.

 Much like your body, protein is one of the crucial building blocks of healthy hair.
-When you hair has enough protein, it looks shiny and has major body and bounce.
+Your hair needs protein to look and feel as strong as possible.
+When your hair has enough protein it looks shiny and has major body and bounce.
 If you feel like your hair is not living up to its full potential, it may be time to ask yourself: Does your hair need protein?

-While your hair gets a lot of its protein from your diet, you may have to take a more direct approach.
+While your hair gets a lot of its protein from your diet if your hair is lacking protein, you may have to take a more direct approach.
 Not sure if your hair is lacking protein?
 Travis Parker, L’Oréal Professionnel brand ambassador, is here to school you on how to identify if your hair is lacking protein and what to do about it.

 Parker says there are five common signs that your hair is lacking protein:

 - Your locks are more easily tangled than usual.

 - Your strands lack elasticity.